harrysha1029/harrysha1029.github.io/_posts/2020-04-05-tuning-search.md

 type Tuning = [Pitch; 6];
 ```

 So to start, we have the `Notes` type which can take on one of 12 values.
 Then, we have the `Pitch` type which is represented as a tuple containing a `Note` and an octave, e.g. A4.
-A *Tuning* is then a list of 6 *Pitches* (one for each string on the guitar).
 We associate `Pitch` values with integers, and define distances as follows.

 ```rust
 fn note2num(note: &Note) -> i32 {